SchponzeePlusPlus/spp_misc-code/C/Cpp/Exercises/exercise_20250922_1314/README.md

     - Your current citizenship or visa status, e.g., Australian Citizen, Australian Permanent Resident, Temporary work visa etc.
     - An argument, about one paragraph long, describing why your code is correct and fit for peer review.
 - Submit your code below

+### Email Enquiry for Further Clarification

+Answers to some questions that I asked in an email exchange:

+Q: When the challenge says 'knight move', does it mean a chess knight move (e.g. 2 up/down/left/right then 1 in a 90 degree turn)?

+A: Yes, it does.

+Q: When the challenge says 'no topological wrapping of keyboard', does it mean that the program's chess knight moves across the keyboard are constrained by the physical boundaries of the keyboard shown in the challenge?

+- The chess move cannot continue across from right-to-left, left-to-right, bottom-to-top, or top-to-bottom boundaries?

+A: Yes, pieces are physically constrained.

+Q: Should I make any assumptions about the target hardware?

+- Is this challenge testing my C++ memory management, or should I just worry about the algorithm itself?
+- E.g. Is the target hardware a theoretical physical keypad security system?
+    - Limited volatile and non-volatile memory?

+A: No assumptions are necessary.
+Follow your instincts in developing the solution.

+Q: Can I include C++ libraries such as iostream so that I can output text to the console?
+- Not anything algorithm related like a mathematics library

+A: Yes, you can use any of the standard libraries.